Date of birth – 26 May 1996 Lincoln

 Nottinghamshire First Class Debut – 14 June 2015 v Somerset (Taunton)

-The tall, right-arm off-spinner had an astonishing debut appearance in 2015, by taking seven of the final eight Somerset first innings wickets to fall, finishing with figures of 16-2-56-7.
+Carter has also enjoyed success with the red ball in hand, taking seven of the final eight Somerset first innings wickets on debut in 2015 to finish with figures of 16-2-56-7.

 These were the best figures by a spin bowler on his first appearance since Leicestershire’s Jack Walsh took seven for 46 against Northants in 1938.